psychiatric-genomics-consortium/pgc_stage1_analysis/README.md

-## Trio / family data considerations
+## Trio and family data considerations

 It is crucial that you know whether the dataset is unrelated case/conntrol or family-based, as QC will differ dramtically depending on study design.